usmansharif525/GamelOfLifeJs/README.md

 # GamelOfLifeJs

-Game of life implementation in js
+Simple Game of Life implementation in js